 Bit by bit, the infield dirt was moved into place, leveled, rolled, and dragged.
-By working a few hours each day through infield before winter set in became a worry.

-Christmas break, the infield was completed on January 8, 1987.
+By working a few hours each day through Christmas break, the infield was completed on January 8, 1987.
 That gave them one month to make any final touches before the baseball team started to use Burdick Field for practice in early February.